 Hostels & dormitories

 Due to the affordability of most accommodation in Bali, hostels were not a thing for a long time.
-However, they start to appear more and more and especially in places where scuba divers go such as Tulamben or Amed.
-In a dormitory, a night can be as less than 5€.
-This is the proof you can also be on a shoestring and travel to Bali.
+However, they appear increasingly, especially in places where scuba divers go, such as Tulamben and Amed.
+In a dormitory, a night can be less than 5€.
+This is proof you can also be on a shoestring and travel to Bali.